Scottish SPCA Privacy Notice

 - From Local Authorities in relation to any licences or authorisation that you have been granted by a Local Authority.
 We may also receive information about you from members of the public.

-- Third parties (including, for example, business partners, sub-contractors in technical, payment and delivery services, advertising networks, analytics providers, search information providers, credit reference agencies) and may receive information about you from them.
+- Third parties (including, for example, business partners, sub-contractors in technical, payment and delivery services, advertising networks, analytics providers, search information providers, credit reference agencies) we may receive information about you from them.

 - Where you have provided permission to other organisations to share it with us.
 Before providing permission to such third party organisations to share your personal data, you should check their privacy notices carefully.